The Way We Live

 Helping Iowans protect the environment and live well

 The Center for Energy and Environmental Education (CEEE) and Curriculum and Instruction at the University of Northern Iowa (UNI) offer interdisciplinary, PreK-12 lesson plans, resources and workshops to help Iowans protect the environment and live well.
 Our focus is on the products Americans use daily—“the stuff of life.”
-These products have a life cycle: They are extracted, transported, produced, used and disposed of around the globe.
+These products have lives: They are extracted, transported, manufactured, used and disposed of around the globe.
 Students study how this “stuff” is a primary source of environmental problems, how this relates to life satisfaction, and then they DO something about it.
 View details about our workshops here.

 Partners and Supporters: The CEEE appreciates the support received for this project from foundations, non-profit and for-profit organizations, landfills, solid waste agencies, governmental agencies and corporations.